-Help your baby out by allowing him to learn how to soothe himself to sleep.
+Help your baby sleep allowing him to learn how to soothe himself to sleep.
 Softly speak to him when he is waking up and don’t suddenly pick him up or hold him.
 Your baby will gradually learn how to go back to sleep on his own this way, even in your absence.

 5. Monitor His Naps

 Maybe your little one had too many naps or too much time to sleep throughout the day which is why he hesitates to go back to bed at night.
-Gradually move his nap times around and ensure that they aren’t set too late during the day.
+Gradually shift his nap times around and ensure that they aren’t set too late during the day.

-6. Change The Environment
+6. Change the Environment

-7. Use A Crib Wedge
+7. Use a Crib Wedge

 8. Avoid Eye Contact